2021 Kazakh municipal elections: Violations

 Representatives from the Erdındık Qanaty had reported visiting polls in the Aqmola, East Kazakhstan, Karaganda, Pavlodar, and North Kazakhstan regions where they had witnessed campaign advertisements from the ruling Nur Otan party candidates, no special access for voters with disabilities, and pre-marked ballots as well.
-At the one of the polling stations, one resident reported that a woman whom was admitted as an observer was allegedly a school employee that worked as a technician.
+At one of the polling stations, one resident reported that a woman whom was admitted as an observer was allegedly a school employee that worked as a technician.

 The Youth Informational Service of Kazakhstan (MISK) complained about its observers being pursued by unknown figures in the Turkistan Region and that in Almaty Region, the election commission chairman had sent personal documents of several observers to the National Security Committee.

 Journalist Amangeldi Batyrbekov at Polling Precinct No. 659 in the Kurkeles village reported that he had witnessed a member of the election commission Saliha Tolymbekova handing an unnamed voter two ballots, in which the voter admitted that he "voted for his mother for the second time."